Exploring Quantum User Experience: Future of Human-Computer Interaction

 Introduction

 In 1935, Albert Einstein, Boris Podolsky, and Nathan Rosen published a paper addressing the conceptual challenges posed by quantum entanglement [1].
-These physicists argued that quantum entanglement appeared to conflict with established physical laws and suggested that existing explanations were incomplete without the inclusion of undiscovered properties, referred to as hidden variables.
+These physicists argued that quantum entanglement appeared to conflict with established physical laws, and suggested that existing explanations were incomplete without the inclusion of undiscovered properties, referred to as hidden variables.
 This argument, later termed the EPR argument, underscored perceived gaps in quantum mechanics.

 Quantum entanglement represents a significant and intriguing phenomenon within quantum mechanics.
 It describes a situation wherein the characteristics of one particle within an entangled pair are dependent on those of its partner, regardless of the spatial separation between them.
 The particles involved may be electrons or photons, with properties such as spin direction serving as examples.
 Fundamentally, entanglement is based on quantum superposition: particles occupy multiple potential states until observation forces the system into a definite state.
 This state collapse occurs instantaneously for both particles.